fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

 ## 3.2 Manage Storage Volumes

-As described in the previous guide of the system installation, the LVM is a flexible and powerful storage management system.
-It delivers great functionality, however initially only allocates `100GB` of storage for the logical volume by default.
+As described in the previous guide on the system installation, the LVM is a flexible and powerful storage management system.
+It delivers excellent functionality.
+However, by default, it initially only allocates `100GB` of storage for the logical volume.

-The default allocation ensures that there is ample storage for basic system functionality without consuming the entire available storage capacity.
-This approach provides users with the flexibility to extend the storage volumes as needed, based on their specific requirements and the growth of their data.
+The default allocation ensures ample storage for basic system functionality without consuming the entire available storage capacity.
+This approach allows users to extend the storage volumes as needed based on their specific requirements and the growth of their data.

-One of the main reasons for this conservative allocation is that it is much easier to extend storage volumes than it is to shrink them.
-Shrinking volumes can be a more complicated and time-consuming process, often requiring unmounting and remounting of the filesystems and a greater risk of data loss.
+One of the main reasons for this conservative allocation is that it is much easier to extend storage volumes than shrink them.
+Shrinking volumes can be more complicated and time-consuming, often requiring unmounting and remounting of the filesystems and a greater risk of data loss.
 By starting with a smaller allocation, LVM allows you to manage your storage more efficiently.

-> As we use the server as the main node machine, we want to extend the capacity of `100 GB` to the full size of the physical storage, before even the physical storage space is no longer sufficient and new hard disks have to be added.
+> As we use the server as the primary node machine, we want to extend the capacity of `100 GB` to the total size of the physical storage before even the physical storage space is no longer sufficient and new hard disks must be added.

 **Before we add or extend any storage volumes, we have to check the volume group's status.**

-If you already set your logical volume to the maximum capacity during the install, it is still recommended to have a look at the following section, to know the basics about LVM when you want to add a new storage device.
+If you already set your logical volume to the maximum capacity during the installation, looking at the following section is still recommended.
+You will learn the basics about LVM when adding a new storage device.

 ### 3.2.1 Checking the volume group

-By using the volume group and logical volume display commands we can track information about the existing volume groups of LVM and their logical volumes that exist on these groups.
-It provides details on the properties, such as the VG name, total size, free size, and the number of physical volumes and logical volumes that it contains.
+Using the volume group and logical volume display commands, we can track information about the existing volume groups of LVM and their logical volumes on these groups.
+It provides details on the properties, such as the VG name, total size, free size, and the number of physical and logical volumes it contains.

 ```sh
 sudo vgdisplay